Section 7: Not Resting on my Mountain Laurels

 The trail ambles over some rocky terrain along the southern tip of Millers Pond.
 Millers Pond is unique in that its principal source of water comes from large springs which create a body of unpolluted water excellent for small mouth bass or trout.
 The original dam at the pond was erected some time before 1704.
 Thomas Miller built the upper dam to provide a reservoir to serve his gristmill further downstream.

 There are several other trails within the park, one of which shares the Mattabesett for a while.
 I could not believe how massive and sloppy the white blazes here were.
 Just ridiculous… For some reason, it took away a bit of the experience for me; in fact I didn’t even notice when I crossed from Durham to Haddam!
-Trailblazers: Chill out with your overly laden and too-wide paint brushes.
+Trailblazers: Chill out with your giant blazes.
 Sheesh.

 Just before crossing Wiese-Albert Road, I noticed an old wooden structure hidden by a bush.
 For some reason I took a picture of it and the flash went off.
 Funny – in person I couldn’t see any words on it at all – but the flash uncovered the hidden message: